yannicklevederpvtl/tdmc-lab-installation/README.md

 Tanzu Data Management Console Demo Lab Installation
 =================

-Scripts to download Tanzu Data Management Console tools and generate artifacts for the installation on VMware vSphere Kubernetes Service
+Scripts to download Tanzu Data Management Console tools and generate artifacts for installation on VMware vSphere Kubernetes Service

 ### Download and install tools in your jumpbox ###